-• IBL clearly requires that the timeframe applicable in the IBL mentioned above is also applicable.
-Therefore, 60 calendar days is applicable.
+the IBL clearly requires that the time frame as applicable in a creditor-filed bankruptcy petition, is also applicable in the case of litigation during insolvency.
+Therefore, the 60 calendar days time frame applies.

 Appeals

 What are the requirements to appeal insolvency-related judgments?
 What is the typical time frame for appeals?